jerry-ye-xu/stroke_prediction/README.md

 ## Discussion

 In hindsight, the best approach would have been to start very simple, take the correlation of all the simple models and ensemble the ones with the lowest correlation.
 I also wanted to try voting ensemble, as well as more thorough hyperparameter tuning.
-Both techniques I had no enough time to implement.
+A one-man team did not supply me enough time to implement everything.

 ---